Head Coach: Christopher Doran, Esq. (J.D.)

 Assistant Coach: Madison Van Natter

-Madison is a new addition to the coaching team and is currently a 1L at ASU’s Law School.
+Madison is in her second year of coaching for SDMT and is currently a 2L at ASU’s Law School.
 Previously, she was a mocker at Michigan State University winning several individual and team awards over her four years of competition.
 Madison also started the Undergraduate Moot Court Team for Michigan State which she competed in and helped teach at.
-She is working hard to keep up those passions through coaching, and is very excited to be starting law school this year!
+She is working hard to keep up those passions through coaching, and she has been very successful in her endeavors in law school and beyond!

 “There is hardly a political question in the United States which does not sooner or later turn into a judicial one.” – Alexis de Tocqueville